obordonado/teamProyectReact/README.md

 #### Home Page

-> In the Home page we decided to put a carousel so the user may see some of the options he can purchase as well as to make it more dynamic.
+> In the Home page we decided to put a carousel so the user may see some of the options he can purchase as well as to make it more dynamic.<br>
 > At the top we included a NavBar, for the user to click on and the user can:
 >- View all possible movies.
 >- Register.